divriots/starter-style-dictionary/readme/doc/index.md

 # Style-Dictionary Starter

-This starter-kit is for new users that want to get into Design Tokens with [Style-Dictionary](https://amzn.github.io/style-dictionary/#/).
+Thius starter-kit is for new users that want to get into Design Tokens with [Style-Dictionary](https://amzn.github.io/style-dictionary/#/).
 In this starter we have a basic setup and some examples of tokens and token consumption.

 You can find the tokens and their outputs in `/color/src` and `/button/src`, the Style-Dictionary configuration file is `/sd.config.js`